softwaresaved/distance-consultancy/developer/SetUpDevelopmentEnvironment.md

 * MCDS and CDS analysis engine, MCDS.exe
 * Install From Fortran CD - ask Len
-* Update to 6.6C by running CVF-66-66C3.exe in DevCD FORTRAN folder
+* Update to 6.6C by running CVF-66-66C3.exe in DevCD Fortran folder
 * Can optionally install Array Visualizer from a separate CD

 R 2.9.0 (current as of May 2009):